knbr13/knbr13/README.md

-### I'm Abdullah, welcome to my Github profile. 🌟
+#### I'm Abdullah, welcome to my Github profile. 🌟

-- 🌐 Full stack web developer with a focus on backend development.

-- 🚀 Building powerful backend services is my passion.
+- 🚀 Backend developer dedicated to crafting high-performance solutions.

-- 🐹 Currently working with Go and Nodejs, and learning C.
+- 🐹 Currently working with Go and Nodejs, while diving into C.

 - 🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/abdullah-alaadine/)